 Ati is a partner in HMB’s Business & Finance Group and leads the firm’s Debt Finance and Banking group.
 He focuses his practice on mergers and acquisitions, financial transactions and general counsel matters, working very closely with founders and investors alike.
+In addition, Ati leads the firm’s ETA/Search Fund efforts.

 Ati helps privately-held companies, technology firms, banks, lenders, executives, investors and investor groups in all areas of transactional, business planning and general corporate matters.
 He is involved in the entire life cycle of a company, from inception to exit, and he prides himself on being the first phone call that his clients make for nearly all general corporate matters.